luau-lang/site/_pages/library.md

 Given the significand and a binary exponent, returns a number `s * 2^e`.

 ```
-function math.lerp(a: number, b: number, c: number): number
+function math.lerp(a: number, b: number, t: number): number
 ```

-Applies linear interpolation using the given variables a, b and c, returns `a + (b - a) * c`.
+Linearly interpolated between number value a and b using factor t `a + (b - a) * t`.

 ```
 function math.log10(n: number): number